 Most visitors will be departing from Kuala Lumpur; hence you will be passing the town of Kuala Kubu Baharu before reaching The Gap and heading up to Fraser’s Hill.

 How To Go To Fraser’s Hill?

 The best way to travel to Fraser’s Hill is by car.
 Most locals will self-drive up to Fraser’s Hill from around Malaysia as it is convenient to drive there.
-The distance from Kuala Lumpur is around 100 kilometers.
+The distance from Kuala Lumpur is around 100 kilometres.

-If you are a visitor, you can always rent a car and self drive up to Fraser’s Hill.
+If you are a visitor, you can always rent a car and self-drive up to Fraser’s Hill.
 Car rental companies charge anywhere from RM150 and above per day for a simple basic car.

 There used to be a special bus service that goes up to Fraser’s Hill from Kuala Kubu Baharu, using one of those nostalgic and classic buses from the 70s, but I am afraid that service does not run anymore.